 FortiGuard labs presents another technique on how to exploit a classic buffer overflow vulnerability against a SETUID root program when ASLR is enabled.
 Learn more on how to use data from a local file, instead of stdin, to cause a stack overflow.

-Learn about the 3rd installment of the “Offense and Defense – A Tale of Two Sides” blog series, where FortiGuard Labs focuses on different tactics and techniques malicious actors use to complete their cyber missions—and how organizations can detect and prevent them.
+Learn about the 4th installment in this blog series, focusing on different tactics and techniques malicious actors use to complete their cyber missions—and how organizations can detect and ultimately prevent them.

-Following best practices of Responsible Disclosure, FortiGuard Labs discovered and reported multiple critical vulnerabilities in Adobe Illustrator CC 2020.
-Adobe Inc. released several urgent out-of-band patches to fix these issues.
+Following best practices of responsible disclosure, FortiGuard Labs discovered and reported vulnerabilities in Adobe Illustrator and After Effects, which Adobe addressed with out-of-band security updates.
 Learn more.